 A Bit of History

-Systems Analysts took responsibility for documenting existing manual paper based processes, identifying problems and new business requirements, and then automating these processes through computerised systems.
-This provided significant savings in staff as well as improvements to customer service through access to electronic information in fractions of a second.
+Requiring straightforward automation of repetitive administrative tasks and conversion from paper to electronic data storage, IT projects of the 1970s and 1980s reaped significant financial rewards.
+"Systems Analysts" took responsibility for documenting existing manual paper based processes, identifying problems and new business requirements, and automating the processes through computerised systems.
+This provided significant cost savings as well as improvements to business performance through access to electronic information in fractions of a second.

 The Business Analyst has Evolved

 Through the new millennium, increasing use of the internet placed even greater demands on IT departments which were increasingly outsourced or off-shored.
 Organisations themselves became increasingly globalised and more complex as did their IT infrastructures, often containing hundreds (even thousands) of different systems.
 Agile emerged as a more flexible way of developing and updating IT systems in rapidly changing business environments.
 During this period, 'Business Analyst' became a catch-all job title for many project and business change roles.
 Different views emerged of the business analyst role, from being a strategic thinker driving change within the organisation, through acting as a process improvement expert and being responsible for eliciting and documenting requirements for IT systems.